saleor/saleor-docs/docs/dashboard/configuration/site.md

 title: Site Settings
 ---

+## Introduction

+##### This page allows you to enter the basic information about your store.
+This information will be visible to your customers.

 ## General information

-View and update your site settings to control how your site information appears online.
+View and update general information about your store.
+Here, you can control how your site information appears online.

 ![General information configuration](assets/dashboard-config/15.png)